Image: Leio McLaren

 Can't bring yourself to take action on your career change?
-Feeling fearful, overthinking, procrastinating, and staying stuck as a result?
+Fearful, overthinking, and staying stuck as a result?
 Sounds like Resistance is at play.
 Here, Natasha explains the three places Resistance might show up in your shift, and the four key elements you need to overcome it.

 You're full of information, advice, ideas – you've been reading article after article, book after book, website after website, for weeks.